Table of Contents

 Whether you’re looking for a replacement Mac keyboard, or just want to know what the best wireless keyboards for Mac are, there are plenty of options out there.
 But, not all of them are worth it, especially when you factor in that the “Mac compatible” moniker does tend to result in a price premium sometimes, too.
-To help you choose the best wireless keyboard for your Mac, we’ve got a list of wireless Mac keyboards that are all excellent in their own regard.
+To help you choose a great keyboard for your Mac, we’ve got a list of wireless Mac keyboards that are all excellent in their own regard.
 They’re made from different brands and come at various price points, so it’s up to you to decide which one you want!

-Best Wireless Mac Keyboards:
+Wireless Mac Keyboards: Top Picks

 Apple Magic Keyboard (Wireless, rechargeable)